iipeace/guider/README.md

     - show resource usage of processes in real-time
         # ./guider.py top

-    - show resource usage of processes on fixed-size terminal in real-time
+    - show resource usage of processes on the fixed-size terminal in real-time
         # ./guider.py top -m

     - show files opened via processes in real-time